akeneo/pim-helpcenter/content/md/what-is/what-is-a-rule.md

 # Definition of a rule

-A rule is a set of actions and conditions that allows you to automatise data enrichment.
+A rule is a set of actions and conditions that allows you to automatize data enrichment.
 For instance, using rules you can automatically:
 - fill in attributes
-- categorise new products
+- categorize new products
 - set a default value to an empty attribute
 - assign values, like a family, to new products
-- copy an attribute's value to another attribute (having the same attribute type)
+- copy an attribute value to another attribute

-Rules can only be imported in Akeneo using a YML file, but you can manage them from the UI.
+Rules can only be created and then imported in Akeneo using a YML file, but you can manage them from the UI.
 Check [How to manage your rules](manage-your-rules.html) article.

-Rules can be prioritised from 0 to 100, a rule with a priority of 100 will be applied before a rule having a priority of 10 or 50.
+Rules can be prioritized from 0 to 100: a rule with a priority of 100 will be applied before a rule having a priority of 10 or 50.

 # Example of a rule